Global Settings

 }

-– Borders of the projected area [(-)1000-1000]; each wall is set independently; increasing values moves borders from top to bottom, right to left; they are used to restrict the area of simulation to avoid scanning surrounding items that may cause glitches or for strictly aesthetic reasons, to cut the excess light from the projector; for best results each border should be set right at the edge of the sandbox; it is easiest to edit the values using Settings Menu inside the app, as the changes are instantly visible;
+– Borders of the projected area [(-)1000-1000]; Each wall is adjusted independently.
+Increasing values move the boundaries from top to bottom, right to left.
+They are used to limit the area of the simulation to avoid scanning surrounding objects, which can cause glitches.
+For best results, each border should be set right at the edge of the sandbox.
+It is easiest to edit the values using the On-screen Menu within the application, as the changes are immediately visible.

 top-bottom-levels